wygulmage/after-sundown/monsters.md

 Baali refresh their powers by hurting people.
 This is functionally equivalent to vampiric blood drinking, but they don't specifically put any blood into their mouths.
 They still have to spend the same amount of time absorbing the proceeds of their wickedness.
 The actual distance they can be from the victim is about 1 meter per Potency each round after the wound is inflicted to draw a power point from the fresh injury.

 The Baali Witch has an Infernal power source and a Feeding power schedule.

-[table][mrow]The First Baali?
+#### The First Baali?
-[row]The word "Baali" is an old Mesopotamian word meaning someone worthy of respect or allegiance.
-It has been handed around the Middle East and North Africa for millennia, and even such famous figures as Hanni_bal_ have reference to precisely that in their names.
+The word "Baali" is an old Mesopotamian word meaning someone worthy of respect or allegiance.
+It has been handed around the Middle East and North Africa for millennia, and even such famous figures as Hanni<i>bal</i> have reference to precisely that in their names.
 But the title used to mean someone who used Sorcery.
 That changed with the reforms of Hammurabi in the 18th century BCE, where people who had no magic at all could be known as a Baal.
 The first person in the secret histories who used Infernal magic to burn out their soul to keep the use of magic from destroying them was Marduk.
 He slew Tiamat and began the Marduk Society in the 25th century BCE.
-It is interesting to note that in the nights since, the Marduk Society has moved to favoring Astral magic, and no longer has many Baali members.[/table]
+It is interesting to note that in the nights since, the Marduk Society has moved to favoring Astral magic, and no longer has many Baali members.

-[list]**Baali Starting Powers**
+#### Baali Starting Powers

- - Core Discipline: Authority -
+Core Discipline: Authority

 * Command (Basic Authority)
 * Mesmerism (Basic Authority)

-- Basic Powers -
+Basic Powers

 * Aura Perception (Basic Discernment)
 * Hand of Flame (Basic Walk of Flame)
 * Light of Ennui (Basic Descent of Entropy)
 * Learn the Heart's Pain (Basic Names of the Blasphemies)

-- Advanced Powers -
+Advanced Powers

 * Cloud Memory (Advanced Authority)
 * Fire Starter (Advanced Walk of Flame)

-**Distinctive Flaw:** Disloyal[/list]
+**Distinctive Flaw:** Disloyal
 **Story Inspiration:** The 1932 Mummy, Constantine, Bible Black, Devil's Advocate, Faust

-**[size=20]The Dryad Tradition[/size]**
+### The Dryad Tradition
-"_You seek for knowledge and wisdom, as I once did; and I ardently hope that the gratification of your wishes may not be a serpent to sting you, as mine has been._"
+_"You seek for knowledge and wisdom, as I once did; and I ardently hope that the gratification of your wishes may not be a serpent to sting you, as mine has been."_

 You know who doesn't have emotionally crippling experiences when exposed to the horrors of true magic?
 Plants.
 A person who replaces their heart with a seed can channel magic through themselves like water goes through roots.
 Sometimes this is a deliberate process, and other times it is the providence of an evil seed taking control of someone in their sleep.
 Regardless, once a person's blood runs with sap they are forever more a witch.

 Dryads do not remember their dreams, even when woken in the middle of them.
 Their sweat smells like flowering trees.
 And they become plantish in their demeanor.
 Regaining their power requires that they put parts of their body into the ground and water themselves.
 When they draw their hands or feet out of the soil, there will momentarily be white  rootlets that are rapidly drawn back into their pores with a sickening hiss.

 A Dryad has an Astral power source and a Ritual power schedule.

-[table][mrow]The First Dryad?
+#### The First Dryad?

-[row]The Dryadic tradition of magic was probably codified in Greece, around the 3rd century BCE.
+The Dryadic tradition of magic was probably codified in Greece, around the 3rd century BCE.
 Like the Maenads of the same period, Dryads were a conscious attempt by Greeks to emulate Egyptian cultic practices of the time.
 However, unlike the Chain of Coronis it is no longer part of the historical record what exactly they were emulating.
 In the early nights, Dryads were defined and divided by the type of seed used to anchor their heart.
 If an apple seed was used, the Witch was an Epimeliad; if a laurel seed was used, the Witch was an Oread; and so on.
 During the early centuries of the Common Era, Dryads were almost exterminated in Europe, but the tradition was picked up upon elsewhere in the world.

-These new Dryads used different seeds based on what was available in their climate, and the old clan distinctions are no longer used.[/table]
+These new Dryads used different seeds based on what was available in their climate, and the old clan distinctions are no longer used.

-[list]**Dryad Starting Powers**
+#### Dryad Starting Powers

- - Core Discipline: Coil of Thorns -
+Core Discipline: Coil of Thorns

 * Bitter Fruit (Basic Coil of Thorns)
 * Grass Rope (Basic Coil of Thorns)

-- Basic Powers -
+Basic Powers

 * Aura Perception (Basic Discernment)
 * Rising Mists (Basic Chasing the Storm)
 * Enchanted Slumber (Basic Veil of Morpheus)
 * Pain Drops (Basic Trail of Tears)

-- Advanced Powers -
+Advanced Powers

 * Puppetry (Advanced Coil of Thorns)
 * Telepathy (Advanced Discernment)

-**Distinctive Flaw:** Aimless[/list]
+**Distinctive Flaw:** Aimless
 **Story Inspiration:** The Craft, Kotetsu, Poison Ivy

-**[size=20]The Khaibit Tradition[/size]**
+## The Khaibit Tradition
-"_There are far worse things awaiting man than death._"
+_"There are far worse things awaiting man than death."_

 Fear of darkness and death leads men to do strange things.
 Perhaps the strangest of them is to murder one's self and then use sorcery or advanced medical techniques to make one's foray into the land of the dead a temporary one.
 This does not inherently prevent a person from dying in the future, indeed quite the opposite.
 Many who gain the intimate secrets of death in this manner are chased by the shadow of doom for the remainder of their existence.

 The Khaibit gain venomous saliva, a fact that they cannot choose to turn off under any circumstances.
 However, each Khaibit's kiss is dangerous in a different manner.
 The player of a Khaibit may choose their venom of choice.

 The Ritual to regain power requires _either_ a bunch of medical equipment _or_ a bunch of corpse pieces, depending upon whether they originally killed themselves with scientific equipment or ancient rituals.
 That declaration needs to be made right at the beginning of character creation.
 However, while the more mystical types need to have a skull to "Alas Poor Yorick" with, it doesn't need to be especially fresh and they don't need to have chopped it off themselves.
 Either way, Khaibit are incredibly bad tenants, as some sort of horrible luck rubs off onto any place they stay for long.
 Appliances break down, walls cave in, windows break.
 Many Khaibit become paranoid about these effects, and come to believe that a mysterious force is hunting them to take them back to The Gloom.
 They might even be right.

+The Khaibit Witch has an Orphic power source and a Ritual power schedule.

-[table][mrow]The First Khaibit?
+#### The First Khaibit?

-[row]Khaibit Sorcery is available throughout the night all over the world.
+Khaibit Sorcery is available throughout the night all over the world.
 But the earliest recorded books of power written for the subject were in Egypt around 1550 BCE.
-The "Book of the Dead" was itself based on earlier sorcerous investigations, but Khaibit Witches date back in a currently recognizable form to the beginnings of the Middle Kingdom in Egypt.[/table]
+The "Book of the Dead" was itself based on earlier sorcerous investigations, but Khaibit Witches date back in a currently recognizable form to the beginnings of the Middle Kingdom in Egypt.

-The Khaibit Witch has an Orphic power source and a Ritual power schedule.
-[list]**Khaibit Starting Powers**
+#### Khaibit Starting Powers

-- Core Discipline: Necromancy -
+Core Discipline: Necromancy

 * Summon Spirit (Basic Necromancy)
 * Compel Spirits (Basic Necromancy)

-- Basic Powers -
+Basic Powers

 * Aura Perception (Basic Discernment)
 * Eyes of the Night (Basic Play of Shadows)
 * Bite of the Serpent (Basic Lure of Destruction)
 * Thaumaturgical Forensics (Basic Path of Blood)

--Advanced Powers -
+Advanced Powers

 * Solid Darkness (Advanced Play of Shadows)
 * Reanimate (Advanced Necromancy)

-**Distinctive Flaw:** Haunted[/list]
+**Distinctive Flaw:** Haunted
 **Story Inspiration:** Reanimator, Flatliners, Jason and the Argonauts

-**[size=25]Animates: Last of their Kind**[/size]
+## Animates: Last of their Kind
 _Once upon a time, there was...
 'A king!' my little readers will say right away.
 No, children, you are wrong.
 Once upon a time there was a piece of wood..._

 Animates are different from the other types of supernaturals because they are not born as a human only to later achieve supernatural powers, but are instead created fully formed and fully grown with their powers already intrinsic to them.
 An Animate awakens for the first time already an outcast, already both more and less than a human.
 Animates are almost always rejected by humanity because regardless of how much they try, they are _not_ humans.
 Every Animate is not only the first of its kind, it is also the _last_ of its kind, every Animate creation event is unique and Animates tragically find that even other created life is intrinsically _distinct_ from them, different from humanity in ways which likewise reveal a difference that is just as unbridgeable.